12.20.2016 U.S. Department of Justice Recovered More Than $4.7 Billion From Civil False Claims Act Cases in 2016

 Many lawsuits involving the federal government take more than a fiscal year to resolve.
 Thus, the Department’s reported numbers very likely include recovery from suits filed in previous years.
 However, the sustained level of qui tam relator suits as one of the major factors driving False Claims litigation, and the growth in relator recoveries, suggests that (1) whistleblowers will continue to be a major source of information and evidence for False Claims litigation; and (2) the growth in qui tam relator recovery will continue to spur whistleblowers to report suspected wrongdoing, to the Government directly or in the form of qui tam suits because of the financial benefit to the relator.

 In September of 2015 the Justice Department issued guidance to its prosecutors substantially altering some long-held policies and practices in federal investigations and prosecutions generally.
 Although there were several very specific directives, in general the memorandum, dubbed the Yates Memo, placed much greater emphasis on the targeting of individual decision-makers within a corporation under investigation and conditioned significant settlement benefits on a corporation’s willingness to turn state’s evidence against the corporation’s own people.
-For a more detailed analysis and for a link to the actual memorandum, see our discussion here.

 Since issuance of the Yates Memorandum, lawyers around the country have been left wondering whether the Department of Justice has actually been following its terms.
 And, frankly, as with most policies, its application has been uneven across the Department itself, across the 94 United States Attorney’s Offices, and from prosecutor to prosecutor.
 But, while we still have no hard data as to the effect of the new rules, the Department’s False Claims recovery announcement took great care to highlight prosecutions and settlements involving individual wrongdoers that it (the Department) attributed to the application of the Yates principles.